angeluriot/angeluriot/README.md

 ## [☢️ Nuclear reactor simulation *(2019)*](https://www.angeluriot.com/portfolio/resources/documents/CEA_2019.pdf)

-A computer simulation predicting the behavior of neutrons in the core of a nuclear reactor using the Monte Carlo method, the goal was to calculate the amount of radiation reaching the reactor's walls.
-I did this project during my internship at the CEA so the source code is confidential, but you can see my internship report...
+A simulation predicting the behavior of neutrons in the core of a nuclear reactor using the Monte Carlo method.
+The goal was to find the amount of radiations reaching the reactor's walls.
+Because this project was made during my internship at the CEA, the source code is confidential, but you can see my internship report...

 <p align="center">
 	<a href="https://www.angeluriot.com/portfolio/resources/documents/CEA_2019.pdf"><img src="https://i.imgur.com/qykTnSz.png" width="500"></a>